The FITT principle

 • unilateral and bilateral

-If you want to learn more then check out our level 3 diploma in personal training or get in touch via the form below:
+If you want to learn more then check out our online personal training courses or get in touch via the form below:

 "*" indicates required fields